oracle/terraform-provider-oci/docs/solutions/regional_private_lb/README.md

 * Source env-vars
   * `$ . env-vars`

-Once the environment is built, the DNS VMs will be able to query the DNS hostnames within the VCN.
-You can run 'nslookup <fqdn-of-the-app>' from any instance in the VCN (that uses default DHCP options) to verify this.
+Once the environment is built, you can connect to the load-balanced application using the FQDN (ha_app_name.ha_app_domain) from any instance in the VCN (that uses default DHCP options or the DNS VMs as the customer DNS resolvers).

 ### Files in the configuration